Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Approach

 \section{Approach}

-In order to perform data compression for 2D-3D estimation, we can use AE or generative models such as VAE, for projecting a 2D image of an object into a latent space which is shared with the 3D shape decoder.
-The compressed latent vector can be converted to the 3D shape of the object by the decoder.

-In certain cases, the latent variable might be corrupted during transmission by losing arbitrary elements of the vector.
-For instance, when transmitting such a compressed $1$D latent vector from a remote robot (encoder) to the server (decoder), some of the elements being transmitted can be lost due to a communication failure.
-Meanwhile, there is also a case in which it is necessary to achieve faster transmission at the cost of incomplete data, e.g., by further reducing the dimension of the data representing the latent variable.
-In these data loss cases, the decoder should be able to perform robust 3D reconstruction from the latent variable whose elements are partially missing.
+For robots in extreme environment, transmitting 3D perception through wireless communication is challenging.
+Since deep networks can drastically abstract the visual understanding by utilizing intermediate outputs as features or latent variables, they can be fully adopted for reducing the amount of data.
+However, even if the data can be compressed, in the case of robots used in mines, aviation or deep sea, it is hard to avoid the situation that the communication has been lost at unexpected moments and then reconnected, resulting in a situation where only a portion of the data is transmitted.

-To accomplish a robust reconstruction, it is desired to restore the distorted latent variables.
+To accomplish a robust reconstruction with only partially transmitted data, it is desired to restore the omitted elements of latent variables.
 The prior for a latent space can be learned for a generative model, and then missing element imputation can be performed using this prior.
 To meet these needs, we propose a method of missing data imputation for 3D shapes by retrieving missing elements from the prior distributions.